 In concept and practice Trindel is a banking arrangement with its members wherein, over time, each member is fiscally responsible for its own losses and costs.
 All members share the Administration and Safety Officer costs equally.
 Trindel acts as the cash flow mechanism for the members.
 Should a member be responsible for several large losses in any given year or time period the pooled cash will pay the bills and the member will, over time, repay Trindel.
 Trindel uses its ability to combine the size of the members in order to obtain better insurance and pricing for selected insurance programs and the purchase of services to benefit all members.

 Trindel is audited annually by an outside audit firm.
 All excess insurance coverage’s are purchased through either the CSAC-Excess Insurance Authority or Alliant Insurance Services.

 Members are required to participate in the workers’ compensation, liability, and property programs along with a lengthy list of safety and loss prevention programs.

-The mission of Trindel Insurance Fund is to provide members the most cost effective risk financing mechanisms to selected property, casualty, workers compensation, liability and other coverage’s.
-To manage these programs to assure fiscal soundness, superior service, stability of cost, effective loss prevention and education programs to benefit and meet the public, the employee and the counties’ needs.
+The mission of Trindel Insurance Fund is to provide members the most cost effective risk financing mechanisms to selected property, casualty, workers’ compensation, liability and other coverages.
+To manage these programs we assure fiscal soundness, superior service, stability of cost, effective loss prevention and education programs to benefit and meet the public, the employee and the counties’ needs.